 Explore PICS summer internship opportunities through Princeton University's Global Programs System (GPS).
 All PICS internships begin with prefix of "pics."

 PICS offers 8-10 week paid summer internships at nonprofit organizations across the United States, along with a few international locations.
 Paired with an alumni mentor, PICS students explore opportunities in research, data analytics, environmental sustainability, energy policy, communications/marketing, community outreach, arts and culture, legal services, youth development, and global health.
 Several PICS internships fulfill requirements of certificate programs.
 Many PICS interns have found their internships have influenced their career goals and learning paths.
 After graduating, former interns have worked for their nonprofits, started their own nonprofits, become alumni partners, and connected PICS with new internship opportunities.

 You may apply for a maximum of two PICS internships.
-Summer 2023 opportunities can be found on Princeton University's Global Programs System (GPS), where you can sort by various factors such as location, internship format, organization sector or job function.
-For a list of all PICS opportunities, check out this list.
-If you need help narrowing down which two PICS internships are the best fit for you, feel free to make an appointment with PICS Program Coordinator Rose Holton at email@example.com.
+Summer 2023 opportunities can be found on Princeton University's Global Programs System (GPS); by searching "PICS" in the Program Search box, you can sort by various factors such as location, internship format, organization sector or job function.
+For a list of all available PICS opportunities, check out this list; this running list of available opportunities for round 3 will be updated on a regular basis.
+If you need help narrowing down which two PICS internships are the best fit for you, feel free to make an appointment with PICS Program Coordinator Rose Holton at [email protected].

 - Monday,1/9/23, Student application, Round 1, deadline at 5 PM EST